 - If you need to find a co-organizer, please e-mail "email@example.com" or contact one of the organizers found on the Organizers and Instructors page directly

 - At present you will need to manually enforce the policy that only members who are Wet-Exit certified may go on your trip.
+The registration e-mail you get copied on when they register will show you if they have been wet-exit certified.

 - More details can be found in this post on the Trip Organizers Forum (you need to be logged in)